 This is one of the most striking variations between oil and acrylics—and one where acrylic paint is clearly on top.

 Acrylic paint is known for its ability to experiment.
-Called mediums, these substances are mix-ins that allow acrylics to take on special properties that they wouldn’t otherwise.
-You can, for instance, incorporate mediums that make the paint really thick (for palette knife paintings) or ones that slow the drying time and make acrylics behave more like oils.
+Called paint mediums, these substances are mix-ins that allow acrylics to take on special properties that they wouldn’t otherwise.
+You can, for instance, incorporate mediums that make the paint really thick (for palette knife paintings) or ones that slow the drying time and make acrylics behave more like oils, so you can blend your brush strokes with greater ease.

 Oil paints don't have this same flexibility.
 So, if you like working in mixed media or have ever thought about experimenting with the viscosity of pigment, you'll want to go with acrylic on this one.